ivan-paleo/publish-micro-image/README.md

 Let us start with an original image 100 $\times$ 100 µm  with 1000 $\times$ 1000 pixels.
 This results in a measuring point spacing of 0.1 µm.
 The digital zoom acts like a cropping and enlarging tool: the original image will be first cropped and then enlarged to the same viewing size as the original image.
-A digital zoom factor 2x means that the original image is cropped by half in X and in Y directions, *i.e.* the zoomed in image is 4  $\times$ smaller than the original image.
+A digital zoom factor 2x means that the original image is cropped by half in X and in Y directions, *i.e.* the zoomed image is 4  $\times$ smaller than the original image.
 This is true both for the size in µm and for the number of pixels.
-The zoomed in image will therefore be 50 $\times$ 50 µm but it will occupy the same space on your screen as the original image (*i.e.* digital magnification 2 $\times$ larger).
+The zoomed image will therefore be 50 $\times$ 50 µm but it will occupy the same space on your screen as the original image (*i.e.* digital magnification 2 $\times$ larger).
 And it will have 500 $\times$ 500 pixels.
-So what about the digital lateral resolution of the zoomed in image?
+So what about the digital lateral resolution of the zoomed image?
 0.1 µm, just like the original image.

 All this to say that the **digital zoom obviously changes the digital magnification but does not influence the digital lateral resolution**.